-Immunizations are very important and it is strongly recommend that you have your child immunized fully and on time.
+Immunizations are very important, and it is strongly recommended that you have your child immunized fully and on time.
 Routine childhood immunizations have significantly reduced serious illness and even death in children.
 New vaccines must undergo three stages of rigorous testing to ensure safety and effectiveness.
 Before vaccines are incorporated into the Routine Childhood Immunization Schedule, panels of experts who specialize in vaccines and infectious diseases must approve their use.
-After vaccines are recommended, there are several organizations that monitor the safety of these vaccines.
+After vaccines are recommended, several organizations monitor the safety of these vaccines.
 There is a lot of conflicting and controversial information available on vaccines, and you should discuss any concerns that you may have about having your child vaccinated with your doctor.
 Vaccines are safe, effective, and have never been proven to cause autism or any other developmental disorder.
 None of the routine vaccines contain thimerosal or mercury.

 After kindergarten, we recommend a checkup at least every other year until adolescence and then yearly checkups are required, especially if your child is participating in interscholastic sports or has an underlying medical condition.

 In the first two months of life, babies do not fight infections as well.
 To prevent infection, you should keep your baby away from people with colds, the flu or other contagious illnesses.
 This could mean not taking your newborn out of the house as much as you would like, especially during the first four to eight weeks of life.
 Good hand washing will help prevent infection as well as breastfeeding, delaying child care attendance for as long as possible and keeping your baby away from tobacco smoke.